Border Patrol Helicopter Down In California, Pilot Killed

 Key Takeaways:

-• A U.S. Customs and Border Protection (CBP) helicopter crashed on December 16th on the U.S. side of the Mexican border near Tijuana, killing its sole occupant, the pilot.
+• A U.S. Customs and Border Protection (CBP) helicopter crashed on December 16 near the U.S.-Mexico border, killing its sole occupant pilot.

-• The 2009 Eurocopter AS350B3+ Ecureuil was on a border security mission, having taken off from San Diego and maneuvering along the border over an 824-acre cannabis growing facility.
+• The helicopter was on a border security mission and was reportedly maneuvering over an 824-acre cannabis growing facility near Potrero, California, when the accident occurred.

-• The deceased pilot was an "air interdiction agent," and though operated by CBP, the helicopter is listed as owned by Granite Coast Mapping.
+• The deceased pilot was identified as an "air interdiction agent," and the helicopter, while operated by CBP, is officially owned by Granite Coast Mapping.

 See a mistake?
 Contact us.